sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/explanations/how_src_executes_a_batch_spec.md

 `src` then creates a changeset spec from:
 - the diff
 - information about the repository in which the changes have been made (the name and ID of the repository, the revision of its base branch)
 - the `changesetTemplate`

 A changeset spec is a description of what the changeset should look like.

 ## Importing changesets

-If the campaign spec contains [`importChangesets`](../references/batch_spec_yaml_reference.md#importchangesets) then `src` goes through the list of `importChangesets` and for each entry it:
+If the batch spec contains [`importChangesets`](../references/batch_spec_yaml_reference.md#importchangesets) then `src` goes through the list of `importChangesets` and for each entry it:

 1. Resolves the repository name, trying to get to get an ID, base branch, and revision for the given repository name.
 1. Parses the `externalIDs`, checking that they're valid strings or numbers.
-1. For each external ID it saves a changeset spec that describes that a changeset with the given external ID, in the given repository, should be imported and tracked in the campaign.
+1. For each external ID it saves a changeset spec that describes that a changeset with the given external ID, in the given repository, should be imported and tracked in the batch change.

 ## Sending changeset specs